 #3 Pure comparative negligence rules apply.

 One of the most important things I do for clients is gathering and presenting evidence that demonstrates they either had no fault for the accident or that they had very little to do with it.
 This is critical because Washington is a pure negligence state.
 This means that once a financial award is established, the amount that you receive will be reduced by the percentage of fault that is assigned to you.
-This can drastically reduce your compensation, making hiring an attorney an incredibly valuable undertaking.
+This can drastically reduce your compensation.

 #4 You decide who you want to file a claim against.